jpc22/jpc22.github.io/_pages/documentation.md

 ## Setting Screen

 **Room Settings**
+This sub panel displays some important configuration controls.

 __Use Imperial__
+This selection will change all numerical values from meters to inches.
+Your input should also match this setting.

 __Room Width / Length__
+Rooms have a set height, but you can modify the room width and length.
+All fixtures will need to be placed on the foundation unless they are non-moving.

 __Use Genetic Algorithm__
+With this setting enabled, the two lists on the side become accessable.
+They control the list of fixtures you define to be used by the algorithm to arrange within the specified room.

 **Static Room Preview**
+This gives a preview of the room configuration to be used in the next step.
+What is shown here is static, which means they will not move if using the GA feature to automatically arrange furniture.

 __Edit Room__
+This button takes you to the [Edit Room](#Edit-Room-Screen) view where you can modify its contents.

 __Save / Load__